 This will fix any setting which gets stuck with your account.

 Open Registry Editor by typing “regedit” in the Run prompt and navigate to the following key:

 Expand the DefaultAccount registry folder, and then delete the two sub-folders:

 Close Regedit, and exit.
 Restart your computer.

-In case, nothing works for you; it is best to switch alternative like FLU.X It is also available as Windows App which you can download from the Store.
+In case, nothing works for you; it is best to switch to alternatives like F.LUX.
+It is also available as Windows App which you can download from the Store.
 Since it doesn’t depend on any of the Windows Settings, it should work just fine for you.

 - Tags: Troubleshoot